 - Disability benefits for temporary or permanent injuries

-- Death benefits to surviving family members in fatal cases
+- Death benefits to the surviving family members in fatal cases

 - Legal fees if your business is sued over a workplace injury

-How does workers comp work in New York?
+How does Workers’ Compensation Insurance work in New York?

-If an employee is injured or becomes ill from work-related causes, workers’ compensation ensures they receive proper medical care and wage replacement.
-The employer’s insurance provider manages the claim, paying out benefits based on New York’s workers compensation laws.
+If an employee is injured or becomes ill from work-related causes, workers’ compensation insurance in New York ensures they receive proper medical care and wage replacement.
+The employer’s insurance provider manages the claim, paying out benefits based on New York’s workers’ compensation laws.

 New York State requires businesses to post notice of coverage (Form C-105) in the workplace and report injuries promptly.

-The cost of workers comp in New York depends on several factors:
+The cost of workers’ compensation insurance in New York depends on several factors:

 - Industry and job risk level